 Can upgrade to faucet with water purifier

-* Installation of withCUBE only.
-Preparatory construction to install water and wastewater lines and electrical wiring may be required separately.
+* Preparatory construction to install water and wastewater lines and electrical wiring may be required separately.

-At LIXIL international water faucet factories, we carry out alloy smelting in in-house furnaces.
-Roughly 70 to 85% of the brass we use in these plants for the GROHE brand is recycled material collected in and outside the factories.
-LIXIL factories in Japan are reducing the energy required to produce new ingots and other aluminum products by reusing aluminum scraps from outside their manufacturing process; this reduces CO2 emissions by approximately 340,000 tons per year.
+At LIXIL International water faucet factories, we carry out alloy smelting in in-house furnaces.
+Up to 80% of the brass we use in these plants for the GROHE brand is recycled material collected in and outside the factories.
+LIXIL factories in Japan are reducing the energy required to produce new ingots and other aluminum products by reusing aluminum scraps from outside their manufacturing process; this reduces CO2 emissions by approximately 640,000 tons per year.

 Feeding raw materials into the aluminum smelter